Benjamin Hafner

-Benjamin (Ben) Hafner (March 24, 1821 – 1899) known as "The Flying Dutchman" and "Uncle Ben," was an American locomotive engineer, who worked for the Erie Railway, and at the end of his life known as the oldest engineer in point of service in the United States.
+Benjamin Hafner (March 24, 1821 – 1899) known as "The Flying Dutchman" and "Uncle Ben", was an American locomotive engineer, who worked for the Erie Railway, and at the end of his life known as the oldest engineer in point of service in the United States.

 Biography

-Benjamin Hafner, who departed this life in the spring of 1899, was at that time the oldest engineer - in point of service - in the United States.
-"Uncle Ben," as he was affectionately and familiarly known on the Erie, was born in Baden, Germany, on March 24, 1821, and came to the United States with his parents in 1832.
+Benjamin Hafner, who departed this life in the spring of 1899, was at that time the oldest engineer – in point of service – in the United States.
+"Uncle Ben", as he was affectionately and familiarly known on the Erie, was born in Baden, Germany, on March 24, 1821, and came to the United States with his parents in 1832.
 His father was Valentine Hafner, one of Napoleon's soldiers, serving as a first lieutenant, and was in the march to Moscow.

 Mr. Hafner began railroading as a fireman in 1839, and in 1840 commenced running as engineer on the old slab-rail road between Baltimore and Cumberland, Maryland.
 He came to the Erie in 1848, and was one of the pioneer engineers running between Piermont and Port Jervis.
 Later he ran on the Illinois Central, and in 1857 made a business trip to Europe.
 On his return he re-entered the employ of the Erie and continued in active service until March, 1892, when he quit running, and was given the position of depot master at Port Jervis, in which capacity he acted until his death.

 He was married February 14, 1858, to Miss Mary Catherine Goetz of Baltimore, and eleven children were born to them, five of whom are living.
 Mr. Hafner was an honored member of the B. of L. E., and stood high in the esteem of the Erie's officials, while every railroad man on the two divisions had a tender regard for the aged engineer, who was one of the best in his day.

 Work

 Railroad engineer

 Ben Hafner was an active locomotive engineer for fifty years, who completed his semi centennial as active engineer on August 17, 1890.
 In this period he wrecked several locomotives, and was himself buried under the locomotive five times.
 Hafner was a man of romance and of glamor, and known among railroad men in the country as the "Flying Dutchman.

 He came as engineers on the Erie in 1848 while there was still no railroad beyond Port Jervis.
 Before he had served nine years on the Baltimore and Ohio.
-His first locomotive on the Erie was the "Susquehanna," a Rogers engine.
-There were then less than 200 men on the pay-roll of the Company, and a majority of them were freight handlers at Piermont.
+His first locomotive on the Erie was the "Susquehanna", a Rogers engine.
+There were then less than 200 men on the payroll of the company, and a majority of them were freight handlers at Piermont.
 Ben Hafner left the Erie in 1854, and ran on the Illinois Central Railroad, but returned to the Erie in 1858.
 He has been buried under his locomotive five times so that it took hours to dig him out, and he never got a scratch.

 The Locomotive Engineers Journal (1875) published the following story about Hafner: